-PrEP is an essential component of PEPFAR HIV prevention programming.
-Strong advocacy for PrEP service delivery should continue as part of comprehensive combination prevention including risk reduction counseling (by phone), condoms, and lubricants, referrals to VMMC, DREAMS, or as outlined in country guidelines.
+PrEP is an essential component of PEPFAR HIV programming.
+Strong advocacy for PrEP service delivery should continue as part of comprehensive combination prevention including counseling (by phone), condoms, and lubricants, or as outlined in country guidelines.

 Can multiple months of PrEP be given on the first/initiation visit?
 What happens to the currently standard one-month check in visit?